Introduction

 What is the first practical control for sovereign-aware enterprise cloud programs for digital sovereignty China?

 Start with dependency classification by irreversibility of failure.
 Services that hold communication records, identity control, payment flow, or regulated data require prebuilt export and fallback pathways.
-This priority aligns with observed access and notification disruptions in the corpus , , , , .
+This priority is consistent with observed access and notification disruptions in the corpus , , , , .

 How should teams use community incident reports without amplifying false signals for digital sovereignty China?